Rico Blanco: Personal life

 Blanco was in a relationship with actress and singer-songwriter Maris Racal from 2019 to 2024.

-In January 2025, Rico's younger brother, King, suffered from a advanced squamous cell carcinoma, a type of sinus cancer.
-Months later, his brother died on May 2025.
+In January 2025, Rico's younger brother, King, suffered from an advanced squamous cell carcinoma, a type of sinus cancer.
+Months later, his brother died in May 2025.

 Other ventures

 Acting

 Rico Blanco is also a stage, film, and television actor.
 In May 2010, Blanco was announced to be on the cast of ABS-CBN's supernatural-political thriller TV series Imortal which stars John Lloyd Cruz and Angel Locsin, Blanco also sang the song "Kahit Walang Sabihin" for the said TV series.
 He also starred in another ABS-CBN soap opera May Isang Pangarap alongside Carmina Villarroel and Vina Morales.

 In theater, he starred alongside Noel Cabangon and Joey Ayala in the Music Museum and 1970s Bistro production of Jesus Christ Superstar, while in movie, he starred alongside Epy Quizon and Christopher de Leon in the independent film Nasaan si Francis?.
 He also directed several music videos, won an award for his work as advertising musical arranger.